 At some point everyone has to deal with the legal and financial fallout from a family member dying.
 Most people are shocked at how bureaucratic, time consuming, and frustrating it is to go through an estate (probate) process.
-We have chosen this area of law because we can make a difference to our clients both in planning ahead (wills, trusts, etc.) and in the estate (probate) process.
+We have chosen this area of law because we can make a difference to our clients both in planning ahead (wills, trusts, etc.) to avoid probate court.
 This is about relationships and caring.
-Our clients don't just get forms and documents, they get a team of compassionate people who are going with them through this process.

 Meet The Team